 Also the insulin in the pancreas stops working properly as the ducts are blocked with enzymes.
-Over time this may lead to CF related diabetes.
+Over time this could increase the risk of developing CF related diabetes.

 So those are the main areas affect by Cystic Fibrosis.
 Of course the chaos doesn’t stop there.
 Other complications which may arise are:

 If none of the above makes no sense and you prefer watching a video about ‘CF explained’ then you can here…